endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `drag`: please do not create outfits that reduce a ship's drag, because if the drag becomes zero or negative it can cause problems.

-  * `installable`: if set to a value below zero, this outfit cannot be installed. (**As of v.
-0.9.0,** the trading panel will display these outfits as "harvested materials," and the outfitter will display a helpful message if you try to install them.)
+  * `installable`: if set to a value below zero, this outfit cannot be installed. **From v.
+0.9.0 to v.
+0.9.15,** the trading panel displayed these outfits as "harvested materials."
+Starting in **v.
+0.9.15** this behavior is handled by the `minable` attribute.

+  * `minable`: if positive, the text "This item is mined from asteroids," will appear on the outfit in the outfitter.
+The trading panel will also display these outfits as "harvested materials." **(v.
+0.9.15)**

   * `map`: number of hyperlinked star systems that are mapped by this outfit.